 Here in town, the road is now paved and you continue on it, for about one more kilometer, shown below.
 Along this way, the A-52 motorway is up the bank to the right.

-At about 8.13 kilometers, there is a large Camino sign that directs you to the left, off the roadway and unto a set of stairs, leading you down a steep descent.
+About 8.77 kilometers, there is a large Camino sign that directs you to the left, off the roadway and onto a set of stairs, leading you down a steep descent.
 Here is Miguel negotiating the steps.

 Despite the continued steep descent, the path through here is nicely improved.